dfosco/dfosco.github.io/_posts/2015-03-10-why-buzzfeed-is-the-most-important-news-organization-in-the-world.markdown

 image-alt:
 ---

-I know I've been heavy on the _Buzzfeed_ bandwagon lately, but Ben Thompson's analysis is too good an opportunity to pass up.
+I know I‘ve been heavy on the _Buzzfeed_ bandwagon lately, but Ben Thompson’s analysis is too good an opportunity to pass up.
 Seriously, [follow this guy](https://twitter.com/monkbent).

 This small tidbit serves as the perfect example to his argument — overheard at a recent New York Times editorial meeting: